Searching ...

 Cost of living in Sevierville Tennessee

 The cost of living in Sevierville is lower than the US average by about 8% in 2022.
 Housing costs are below the average, and utilities and healthcare are about the same as elsewhere in the nation.
-Compared to Tennessee, it’s near the state average, but housing is 17% more expensive than its median.
+Compared to Tennessee, it’s near the state median home price average, but housing is 17% more expensive than its median.
 Still, the big picture shows Sevierville an affordable place to live.

 What’s the real estate market like in Sevierville, TN?